![]() |

 Leaving Kolibong Island by boat. |

-This time instead of the precarious ride back on scooters through the island jungle...ugghh...
-We hired a boat for 1200 bhat to take us back to the mainland where we will catch the van bus back to the city Trang.
-Jim asked the driver to drop us off at the express bus going north up the east coast.
+Instead of the precarious ride back on scooters through the island jungle, we decided to hire a boat for 1,200 baht to take us back to the mainland.
+From there, we planned to catch a van bus back to Trang.
+Jim asked the boat driver to drop us off at the express bus that heads north along the East Coast.

 ![]() |